 - salt and freshly ground black pepper, to taste

-- Combine ingredients in a food processor or blender.
+- SAUCE: Combine ingredients in a food processor or blender.
 Process until smooth.
 Serve with cakes.

-FREEZER-FRIENDLY Cool thoroughly.
-Freeze on a baking sheet until solid, then place in plastic bags or other storage container.
+FREEZER-FRIENDLY: Cool thoroughly.
+Freeze on a baking sheet until solid, then place in plastic bags or another storage container.